Reward-Forcing: Autoregressive Video Generation with Reward Feedback

-Meanwhile, reinforcement learning (RL) has emerged as a powerful paradigm for post-training fine-tuning for enhancing the quality and alignment of diffusion-based image generation.
+In parallel, reinforcement learning (RL) has gained traction as a post-training strategy for enhancing the quality and alignment of diffusion-based image generation.
 By optimizing generation policies directly with respect to reward signals—such as human preferences, aesthetic scores, or perceptual quality—RL enables fine-grained control over generative behavior beyond supervised objectives.
-Techniques such as Reinforcement Learning with Human Feedback (RLHF)~\cite{ouyang2022training, liu2025improving} have demonstrated success in aligning language and vision-language models, and recent works have begun applying RL to tune diffusion models for improved fidelity, diversity, or alignment with desired styles.
+Techniques such as Reinforcement Learning with Human Feedback (RLHF)~\citep{ouyang2022training, liu2025improving} have demonstrated success in aligning language and vision-language models, and recent works have begun applying RL to tune diffusion models for improved fidelity, diversity, or alignment with desired styles.

 In this work, we build upon these directions and present a novel approach that leverages autoregressive video diffusion modeling combined with reinforcement learning to achieve efficient, scalable, and high-quality streaming video generation.
-In summary, our contributions are as follows: \begin{itemize} \item We demonstrate that the performance of existing methods for converting bidirectional video diffusion models into autoregressive models are bounded by the teacher model’s performance. \item We observe that consistent motions are learned before texture, consistent with previous studies on image generation, and propose a framework that uses pure reward signals to guide autoregressive generation of high-quality videos. \item Extensive experiments on VBench show that our method achieves video quality comparable to baseline autoregressive models while maintaining competitive overall scores. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We show that the performance of existing methods for converting bidirectional video diffusion models into autoregressive models are bounded by the teacher's performance. \item We observe that consistent motions are learned before texture which aligns with previous studies on image generation and propose a framework that uses pure reward signals to guide autoregressive generation of high quality videos. \item Extensive experiments on VBench show that our proposed method is able to generate high quality videos, comparable to baseline autoregressive video diffusion models on quality and total score. \end{itemize}